linebender/rfcs/rfcs/0006-widgets-in-arenas.md

 Again, you can only get a WidgetMut to a fully valid widget; you can't get a WidgetMut in the middle of a set of passes.

-Developers implementing custom widgets won't *use* WidgetMut a lot, but they must implement methods that lets a consumer with a `WidgetMut<MyWidget>` mutate the MyWidget instance.
+Developers implementing custom widgets won't *use* WidgetMut a lot, but they must implement methods that let a consumer with a `WidgetMut<MyWidget>` mutate the MyWidget instance.
 These methods must both change the fields of MyWidget and use the bundled context object to uphold invariants.

 For example: